 The Polar Circle Polar Bear Challenge (1/2 & full marathon) in Greenland was the most difficult and challenging adventure runs I have ever undertaken.
-In early 2014 while scrolling through various ½ marathon travelling tours on the Traveling Fit website I came across trip information on the Polar Circle ½ Marathon.
+While scrolling through various ½ marathon travelling tours on the Travelling Fit website I came across trip information on the Polar Circle ½ Marathon.
 At the time (while living in sunny Cooktown, Far North Queensland) I thought this would be great fun, a real adventure.
 Little did I know!!!

 I did my usual training preparation for a ½ marathon.
 While certainly not a top runner (in fact very average) I have always completed the ½ marathons I have entered in the past.
 Therefore, I had a confident attitude towards my training.
 I had yet to compete in a full marathon and I had no intention of entering one, however Greenland changed everything.

 The big question for me at the time was (and I know it sounds girly) “what do I wear?”
 This question became vital!
 Gaiters, water proof woollen socks, snow glasses and heavy duty gloves are essential.